gulshan-mittal/GSoC19-blog/_posts/2019-07-27-Final-Phase-progress.md

 ---
 layout: post
-title: "Phase 2 Progress"
+title: "Final Phase Progress"
 ---

 It is a great feeling to work on the Red Hen Rapid Annotator-2.0 Project and adding production level code in the project.
-This post includes all my work which will be done during the Phase 2 evaluation.
-This phase is directly headed towards the coding part of the project.
+This post includes all my work which will be done during the Final Phase evaluation.
+This phase is directly headed towards the coding and submission part of the project.
+This also includes removing all the code smells and documenting all the things done so far.

-# [](#header-1)Decisions made post Phase 1
+# [](#header-1)Decisions made post Phase 2

-After the phase 1 evaluation some features has been redefined.
+After the phase 2 evaluation some features has been redefined.
 The following things is decided on several deliberation with the mentors:
-1. There will be a warning on edit, delete and add label data modal on the Label Page.
-This will enable user to understand if any changes made by him/her can effect the annotations in progress.
+1. Changes in the Update Information form.
+Confirm password and old password field is to be added.
-2. Add support for tagging Scheme is redefined.
-Now there will be a Global Name for all the Annotation levels belonging to an experiment.
-User can import all annotation levels belonging to that Global Name.
+2. Changes have been incorporated in the feature of Asking admin right.
+When the admin revoke the request of the experimenter for the admin role then the request is deleted and the user (experimenter) would again sent a request if they need admin rights.

 # [](#header-2) Work Done for Evaluation 2